County Employment Opportunities

 Position Requirements:

-• Ability to speak calmly and confidently to convey information to attorney and others in person, and on the phone, who may be emotional and/or adversarial
+• Ability to speak calmly and confidently to convey information to victims, witnesses, police officers, defense attorneys and others in person and on the phone, who may be emotional and/or adversarial

 • High level of organizational and prioritization skills

-• Ability to work effectively and efficiently under legal time constraints
+• Ability to work effectively and efficiently under strict legal time constraints

-• High level of communication and interpersonal skills allowing for effective interaction with judges, attorneys, police officers, constables, other County agencies and other DRS employees
+• High level of communication and interpersonal skills allowing for effective interaction with judges, attorneys, police officers, other County agencies, crime victims, witnesses, experts at hospitals and crime labs

 • Ability to express ideas clearly and concisely both orally and in writing